 As the layer of macular pigment is located in the inner retina, it is remote from the metabolic activities involved in the pathogenesis of AMD which occur in the outer retina.
 The generation of radical oxygen species(ROS) in RPE cells and the resulting increase in oxidative retinal stress in the outer retina is integral to the development of AMD.
 The primary mechanisms by which ROS are generated in RPE cells are dependent upon, or substantially enhanced by the absorption of blue light.
 Increased absorption of sub-lethal amounts of blue light by RPE cells contributes to long-term increased generation of ROS.
 When ROS levels exceed the RPE cell's anti-oxidative capacity, the result is increased levels of retinal oxidative stress which induces a low grade chronic inflammatory response in the outer retina and adjacent tissues.

-We further assert that it is the absorption of blue light by elements within the outer retina that is responsible for the chronically elevated levels of ROS production within the RPE cells adjacent to the macular region of the retina that is the cause of long term oxidative stress in the outer retina.
-As well, over time, blue light absorption contributes to the permanent destruction of protective mechanisms in the outer retina.
+We further assert that it is the absorption of blue light by elements within the outer retina that is responsible for chronically elevated levels of ROS production within the RPE cells adjacent to the macular region of the retina that is the cause of long term oxidative stress in the outer retina.
+As well, over time, blue light absorption in retinal and RPE cells s contributes to the permanent destruction of protective mechanisms in the outer retina.
 The increased levels of ROS generation in older, malfunctioning RPE cells, together with the reduced capacity of protective mechanisms of older RPE cells to alleviate oxidative stress, results in a chronic low grade inflammatory responses and the development of AMD.

 We propose that the following 4 premises are sufficient to establish that blue light exposure